Best IFR ground school online. 6 instrument rating courses compared.

 So in this IFR ground school online course, you will learn a lot about the weather, how your airplane will react in adverse weather, and how you can maneuver safely through such weather conditions.

-This course’s dedicated Understanding weather section will build your confidence before your next instrument flight training.
+This course’s dedicated Understanding weather section will build confidence before your next instrument flight training.
 You will know precisely which clouds to avoid and how the weather en route might change in time.

 It takes time to master instrument flying, but a good flight instructor can teach you techniques to remember procedures during flight.
 Especially flying an airplane requires multi-tasking, and instrument flight training tests a pilot’s proficiency.